 Variants Of FUE Implantation

 Sapphire FUE uses sharp-edged blades with a minuscule tip to penetrate the scalp.
-Consequently, minimal effort and damage while maintaining maximum effectiveness in terms of time and productivity.
+Thus, it requires minimal effort and causes less damage.
+But also being most effective in terms of time and productivity.

 The tips of sapphire blades and the characteristics of the stone allow for rapid incision making on the recipient site.
-Consequently, more implantations per session.
+So, more implantations per session.

 DHI Choi is a technique that attempts to counteract the factor of time in the process.
-The technique compresses the duration of the procedure by morphing the incision making step with the implantation step.
+The technique makes the step shorter by morphing the incision making step with the implantation step.
 Through a pen-like needle, the merging of the two steps becomes possible.

 The surgeons eject grafts immediately after the needle creates incisions.
 In other words, before the pen exits the incision.

 For the incentive of time efficiency, the approach of the DHI Choi meets the target.
-However, the risks of damage to the grafts exponentially increase.
-Since the mechanical handling of the trauma-sensitive grafts impose a significant amount of threat.
+But, the risks of damage to the grafts exponentially increase.
+This is because the grafts are at risk of mechanical trauma.

 Are Hair Plugs For Women An Excellent Solution To Hair Loss?